ULJ-Yale/qunex/README.md

-# README File for MNAP General Neuroimaging Utilities Pipeline
+# README File for QuNex NiUtilities Code

 Background
 ==========
 ---

-MNAP General Neuroimaging Utilities (gMRI) are neuroimaging preprocessing and analysis utilities that support multiple tasks through a common user interface, designed to simplify multiple steps of neuroimaging data preprocessing and analysis from sorting of dicom files to second level
+QuNex General Neuroimaging Utilities (gMRI) are neuroimaging preprocessing and analysis utilities that support multiple tasks through a common user interface, designed to simplify multiple steps of neuroimaging data preprocessing and analysis from sorting of dicom files to second level